Tropical Attention: Neural Algorithmic Reasoning for Combinatorial Algorithms: Introduction

 \section{Introduction}

-The \emph{tropical semiring} \(\mathbb{T}:=(\mathbb{R}\cup\{-\infty\},\max,+)\) (or its “max‑plus’’ variant) replaces ordinary addition by maximum and multiplication by addition \cite{sturmfelsmaclagan}.
+The \emph{tropical semiring} \(\mathbb{T}:=(\mathbb{R}\cup\{-\infty\},\max,+)\) (or its “min‑plus’’ variant) replaces ordinary addition by maximum and multiplication by addition ~\cite{sturmfelsmaclagan}.
 Polynomials over this semiring evaluate to \emph{piecewise‑linear}, polyhedral functions.
-These are the main objects of study in \emph{tropical geometry}, with wide applications across the intersection of matroid theory, combinatorial optimization, Auction theory and algebraic geometry \cite{ ardila2007tropicalhyperplanearrangementsoriented, ardilamatroid, fink2015stiefeltropicallinearspaces,joswigbook, sturmfelsmaclagan}, and recently Machine Learning \cite{pasque2024tropicaldecisionboundariesneural,yoshidatropnn,yoshida2017tropicalprincipalcomponentanalysis,9394420,brandenburg2024real,pmlr-v80-zhang18i}.
+These are the main objects of study in \emph{tropical geometry} that translates algebraic geometry into combinatorics, turning varieties into polyhedral complexes, with wide applications across the intersection of matroid theory, combinatorial optimization, auction theory, enumerative geometry~\cite{ardila2007tropicalhyperplanearrangementsoriented, ardilamatroid, fink2015stiefeltropicallinearspaces,joswigbook, sturmfelsmaclagan}, and recently Machine Learning~\cite{pasque2024tropicaldecisionboundariesneural,yoshidatropnn,yoshida2017tropicalprincipalcomponentanalysis,9394420,brandenburg2024real,pmlr-v80-zhang18i,hertrich2023relu,bacciu2023tropical}.
 Because it analyses the entire polyhedral structure of solutions rather than a single Euclidean point, tropical geometry is a natural mathematical language for algorithms that must reason over \emph{families} of inputs, particularly those generating such polyhedral structures.
+Dynamic programming (DP) exemplifies this connection.
+It is a cornerstone for numerous combinatorial optimization problems.
+The structure of these problems allows DP value functions to be described as piecewise-linear functions, forming polyhedral structures.
+They are just recursively constructed circuits over tropical semirings.
+Each such circuits, namely \textbf{tropical circuits}, compute monomials as feasible solutions over the underlying semiring making the DP update step effectively linear within this algebraic framework \cite{gaubert2011tropical,Jukna_2014}.